gilesbowkett/argonaut/readme.md

 but for now, to specify Mongo credentials, put a file called `mongo.yml` at your top level.

+here's what that file might look like:

+    host: mongodb.example.com
+    port: 12345
+    database: mangos
+    user: mangofan12345
+    password: p4ssw0rd

+note that if your file looks exactly like this then your project is doomed.

 notes from original version
 ---------------------------